seamusrobertmurphy/verra-tasks1-2/verra-task1.md

 Tests identified one problematic entry in values of `Species..j.` variable and multiple naming issues inherited during data import.
-Variable relabelling ws carried out according to naming convention stated in exercise document, the symbology used in subsection equations 1-4 of 8.1.1 of the [VM0010 Verra Methodology](https://verra.org/wp-content/uploads/2018/03/VM0010-Methodology-for-IMF-LtPF-v1.3_0.pdf), and syntax standards provided in the [Tidyverse style guide](https://style.tidyverse.org/).
+Variable relabelling was carried out according to naming convention stated in exercise document, the symbology used in equations 1-4 of subsection 8.1.1 of the [VM0010 Verra Methodology](https://verra.org/wp-content/uploads/2018/03/VM0010-Methodology-for-IMF-LtPF-v1.3_0.pdf), and syntax standards provided in the [Tidyverse style guide](https://style.tidyverse.org/).
 This involved the following